System Description¶

 Operating Modes¶

-The detailed transition diagram is deferred to the system requirements document, which will refine these into testable behavior. |
+The detailed transition diagram is deferred to the system requirements document, which will refine these modes and states into testable behavior. |

 Phase Scope Summary¶